-This research has been funded by the UK Foreign, Commonwealth and Development Office (FCDO) as part of the Transforming Energy Access programme.
-The views expressed do not necessarily reflect FCDO's official policies.
-The content of this report is the copyright of Carbon Trust.
-The development of this report was led by Harrie Knoef on behalf of LTS International Limited, which was contracted by Carbon Trust.
-LTS International Limited accepts no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed herein.
+This material has been funded by UK aid from the UK government via the Transforming Energy Access programme; however, the views expressed do not necessarily reflect the UK government's official policies.

+This report has been prepared by Harrie Knoef on behalf of NIRAS-LTS under contract to the Carbon Trust.
+NIRAS-LTS accept no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed therein.